interactions-py/interactions.py/docs/quickstart.rst

 - ``guild_ids = [789032594456576001]``: This is for adding your command as a guild command.

-It is very important for us to make sure that we're declaring this cpart of the ``@slash.slash`` decorator if we're wanting to declare a guild command and not a **global** one.
+It is very important for us to make sure that we're declaring this part of the ``@slash.slash`` decorator if we're wanting to declare a guild command and not a **global** one.
 The reason as for why this is needed is because the Discord Bot API can take up to 1 hour to register a global command that is called via. the code here when this key-word argument is not passed.